Full-Body Articulated Human-Object Interaction: Related Work

 \paragraph{Contact-Rich \ac{hoi}}

-\ac{fahoi} requires a more detailed \ac{hoi} understanding.
-Despite the rapid growth of literature in 3D \ac{hoi}, only a few involve full-body contacts either by reconstruction~\cite{hassan2019resolving} or generation~\cite{zhao2022compositional,wang2022humanise,hassan2021stochastic,zhang2022couch}.
-However, these prior arts are limited to interactions with static scenes and limited interactions.
-In comparison, our \ac{dataset} dataset contains diverse articulated objects and interactions.
+The realm of \ac{fahoi} requires a deeper \ac{hoi} understanding.
+While 3D \ac{hoi} literature has expanded, few works address full-body contacts through reconstruction~\cite{hassan2019resolving} or generation~\cite{zhao2022compositional,wang2022humanise,hassan2021stochastic,zhang2022couch}.
+However, these works often focus on static scenes with limited interactions.
+In contrast, our \ac{dataset} dataset encompasses diverse articulated objects and interactions.

 \paragraph{Articulated Object Pose Estimation}